-Let us continue to pray daily: God of Love & Grace, we, the faith family of the First United Methodist Church of Waverly, Illinois humbly seek your guidance.
-We ask that you fill our hearts with love and our minds with creative thoughts as we seek new ways of reaching out to those in our community who need the presence of Your Love in their lives.
-Give us courage and wisdom for the days to come.
-In the name of Christ Jesus we pray, Amen.
+Let us pray that God will “fill our hearts with love and our minds with creative thoughts as we seek new ways of reaching out to those in our community who need the presence of Your Love in their lives”.
+And let us pray for the transformation of our church as well as the world.